 · Cornbread with beans because you can’t have one without the other

 So go ahead—hold your head up high and start (or carry on) a few family traditions.
 But remember: bling and ‘wow effect’ aren’t what make a tradition special or meaningful.
 Permanence and a sense of connection are what make a tradition special.
 Some of the best traditions are simple, quiet things—like Seven-up floats, sitting around the fire at deer camp, or a dilapidated paper angel perched on top of a Christmas tree.

 Don’t worry if your kids don’t seem to appreciate or even notice your family’s traditions.
 They might not seem to be important to them now, but trust me; the day will come when they will be glad and thankful for them.

 Copyright 2017 Darla Noble.
-No part of this can be used without permission from the author.
+No part of this can be used or copied without permission from the author.